 and in good repair.

-St Austell is on the main London to Penzance railway line with a link to an hourly bus service to the Eden Project and students studying at The Eden Project will benefit from a ‘First’ bus pass (subject to availability) which will give free journeys from St Austell train station to the Eden Project and 50%
+St Austell is on the main London to Penzance railway line with a link to an hourly bus service to the Eden Project and students studying at The Eden Project will benefit from free bus journeys from St Austell train station to the Eden Project.

 Falmouth is a booming tourist destination and the town has continued to flourish, with the recent influx of students.
 Falmouth is an appealing place, with a cobbled and pedestrianised main street, a series of fine sandy beaches at the opposite end of town to the harbour, many attractive old pubs and an abundance of cafes and cocktail bars and a vibrant night life.
 Places of interest include Pendennis Castle and the National Maritime Museum.
 The National Maritime Museum is a centre of nautical excellence and is based in Events Square.
 This is a vibrant part of Falmouth’s water front with a great mix of shops, businesses and cafes and restaurants.
 Falmouth has good rail links to and from Truro.